gizak/lein-nwcljs-template/README.md

+#UPDATE
+__Attention__: Makefile and testing compilation have been changed, this README.md is NOT up-to-date!

 # nwcljs

 A Leiningen template for building node-webkit app out of box.
 Embrace ClojureScript and node js techniques in front & back end developing.